Google Business Profile (GBP) used to be so simple.

 Once you find the listing you may be given a few options.

 If the listing is already claimed, you will see a partial email that was used to claim the listing.

-If you forgot what email you used to claim your business’s GMB profile, this will hopefully jog your memory.
+If you forgot what email you used to claim your business’s GBP profile, this will hopefully jog your memory.

-You can then log in to GMB using that email address to start managing the Google My Business listing.
+You can then log in to GBP using that email address to start managing the Google Business Profile listing.